rolies106/RGmapPicker/README.md

 # RGmapPicker

-This is Yii extension for GMap latitude and longtitude picker as form component, this extension is based on [JQuery GMap Longtitude and Latitude Picker](https://github.com/wimagguc/jquery-latitude-longitude-picker-gmaps) by [Richard Dancsi](http://www.wimagguc.com/) you can see [live demo here](http://www.wimagguc.com/projects/jquery-latitude-longitude-picker-gmaps/).
+This is Yii extension for GMap latitude and longitude picker as form component, this extension is based on [JQuery GMap Longitude and Latitude Picker](https://github.com/wimagguc/jquery-latitude-longitude-picker-gmaps) by [Richard Dancsi](http://www.wimagguc.com/) you can see [live demo here](http://www.wimagguc.com/projects/jquery-latitude-longitude-picker-gmaps/).

 ## Requirement